a-r-t/SER-225-Game-Platformer/docs/MapEditor/map-editor.md

 allow you to choose which side of the map to apply changes to when growing/shrinking a map's dimensions -- for example, if increasing the width of the map, more tile space can be added either to the right side or the left of the map.

+Something to keep in mind is that in a `Tileset's` `defineTiles` method, after a map has been created using that `Tileset`, you should not rearrange the order the tiles are defined and added to the list.
+This will break existing maps.
+You should ALWAYS just append tiles on even though it may feel disorganized.

 ## Adding a new map to the map editor

 Adding a new map to the map editor (and essentially creating a new map entirely) is a relatively easy process.